What to expect

 You will be informed of the relevant consultation fee when you make an appointment for an initial or follow-up visit, and if a surgical procedure is recommended, you will be advised of the fee which applies for this procedure.
 Melanoma Institute specialist fees are generally consistent with those recommended by the Australian Medical Association and the Australian Association of Surgeons, which are charged by the majority of private practitioners in the community.

 Special arrangements are possible for pensioners, holders of Veterans Affairs cards, full time self-supporting students and those in financial hardship.
+If this situation applies to you, please speak to the surgeon during the consultation.

 Pathological findings are critically important in determining what treatment your specialist recommends.
 In order to ensure optimal patient care Melanoma Institute Australia requires each patient’s tissue to be reviewed by a specialist pathology consultant.
 The review of your biopsy may: